Last Revised: 28 April 2017

 - The Financial Officer is ex officio a member of the Executive Committee and remains a member for two years following retirement from office.

 - The Executive Committee is the governing body of the Society.
-It is composed of the following officers and former officers of the Society: the President (or Co-Presidents), the Vice President, the Executive Director, the Financial Officer, the Editor-in-Chief (or Co-Editors) of French Historical Studies, the two most recent past presidents, the most recent past Executive Director (for two years following retirement from office), the most recent past Financial Officer (for two years following retirement from office), a representative of H-France, three at-large members, and the President-Elect (or Co-Presidents-Elect).
+It is composed of the following officers and former officers of the Society: the President (or Co-Presidents); the Vice President (or Vice Presidents); the Executive Director; the Financial Officer; the Secretary/Web Coordinator; the Editor-in-Chief (or Co-Editors) of French Historical Studies; the presidents from the two previous years; the most recent past Executive Director (for two years following retirement from office); the most recent past Financial Officer (for two years following retirement from office); a representative of H-France; four at-large members, one of whom must hold a doctoral degree but has never held tenure at any time prior to time of election; and the President-Elect (or Co-Presidents-Elect).

 - The Executive Committee has primary responsibility for its own composition, subject to conditions set forth in the Society's bylaws.

-- The three at-large members serve three-year staggered terms.
+- The four at-large members serve three-year staggered terms.
 They are appointed by the Executive Director with the advice and approval of the Executive Committee.
-The representative of H-France is designated by the Editorial Board of that body and serves a three-year term which may be renewed.
+The Editor-in-Chief of H-France serves as an ex officio (non-voting) member of the SFHS Executive Committee.
+If the Editor-in-Chief of H-France is unable to attend the annual SFHS Executive Committee meeting, the Editor-in-Chief may designate a H-France officer or editor to represent H-France at the meeting.

 - In choosing among nominees for at-large positions, the Executive Committee attempts to maintain appropriate representation from among the geographic regions of the United States and among the subfields of French history.
 Whenever possible, one of the at-large members will be drawn from the Society's Canadian membership.